Report an accessibility problem

 Global experience

-Through study abroad in the psychology program, students are exposed to unique differences in the human condition worldwide.
+Through study abroad as part of the psychology program, students are exposed to distinct differences in the human condition worldwide.

 Career opportunities

-Graduates with an educational background in industrial and organizational psychology can pursue career opportunities in government, industry, consulting or academia.
-Specific roles could include:
+Graduates with an educational background in industrial and organizational psychology can pursue career opportunities in government, industry, business or academia.
+They are prepared to apply evidence-based approaches to transform their organizations.
+Opportunities include work in management, human resources and consulting.
+Potential specific roles include:

 • assessment development specialist